LegacyModdingMC/UniMixins/README.md

 ## License

-UniMixins is licensed under the LGPL v3.
+UniMixins is licensed under the Unlicense, with the exception of some modules.
 See [LICENSE](LICENSE) for the full details.